VidKreca/CryptoSimulator/README.md

 - Achievements (example: 100% profit, lose 99% of the initial investment)
 - Levels, gaining XP from achievements and other actions
 - Buy virtual things (Lamborghini, house, ...) with money you earn
+- Notifications (your portfolio drops by 10%, ...)